catcoding02/catcoding02/README.md

 Hello, I'm catcoding02!
 I am a college student who told herself she never wanted to code but here we are.
-Have fun checking out my pet project for my college research group's website.
+I love learning how to apply programming to my passion projects and use programming to make life more efficient!